Table Of Contents

 5. Track efficiency

 Cost optimization should be measurable, and the results should relate to actual business outcomes.
 To do so, you need to measure the ‘standard’ costs of outputting particular workloads.
-Monitoring the cloud inputs and outputs over some time will enable you to achieve this.
+Monitoring the cloud inputs and outputs over time will enable you to achieve this.

 Those AWS design pillars for cost optimization provide a baseline for optimizing your costs.
 Next, you should implement AWS cost optimization practices.